What's on the site and how it works

 Why do only some Acts and Legislative Instruments show the New Zealand Coat of Arms?

-Acts and Legislative Instruments may show the New Zealand Coat of Arms at the start of the document under the View whole tab and on their PDF.
+Acts and Legislative Instruments may show the New Zealand Coat of Arms at the start of the document under the View whole tab, on their contents page (if published or reprinted after 11 April 2015), and on their PDF.
 The PDF versions of these documents are official.
 See Status of legislation on this website: what is official.

 Keeping up to date with the law—web feeds